FywOoie/BookmarkBlocker/README.md

 # BookmarkBlocker
-Block chrome bookmarks for certain websites for goog
+Block chrome bookmarks for certain websites for good